DavidGeeraerts/WPF/README.md

 # Windows Post-Flight Commander

 (the anti-Windows Deployment Services | Doppelganer to Windows Autopilot)

+## WARNING!
+Though this is production for me, for public use, it should be considered Alpha.
+If someone else wanted to use this for their production workflow, I would work on making it so.

 ***No [Full] Documentation yet!
 Some Documentation in the config file.***